 An auto insurance company may choose not to renew a policy following an accident.
 Non-renewals are often based on the insured’s driving record.
 While the definition of a poor driving record varies by insurance company, a person with several accidents on his or her driving record may expect to face a non-renewal.
 The one variable nearly all insurance companies agree upon is dropping coverage for a driver who causes an accident while under the influence of drugs or alcohol.

 Drivers who do not want their car insurance rates to increase may consider not making a claim after a car crash, especially if damage is minimal and there are no other vehicles involved.
 There is a risk if you don’t report an accident when another driver is involved.
 The other driver may decide much later to sue for damages or medical injuries.
 Without a claim or police report, gathering evidence will be delayed, if not impossible.
 Some insurance companies may choose not to honor the claim at all.

-Many insurance companies provide discounts on auto insurance policies for safe driving or remaining accident free.
+Many insurance companies provide discounts on auto insurance policies for safe driving.
 Those involved in car accidents may lose one or more discounts, no matter who is at fault.
 While losing discounts technically is not considered an increase to a car insurance rate, the result often appears the same since the insurance premium you pay is higher.

 How much does insurance go up after an accident?